-Norway's coastline is honeycombed by a network of dramatic and beautiful fjords and for many travellers a fjord cruise is the most iconic tourist experience the country has to offer.
-The fjords provide access to many of Norway's top tourist attractions and the scenery is some of the most breathtaking in Europe, and indeed the world.
+A network of dramatic and beautiful fjords honeycomb the coastline of Norway.
+For many travellers, a fjord cruise is the most iconic tourist experience the country has to offer.
+The fjords provide access to many of Norway's top tourist attractions and the scenery is some of the most breathtaking in the world.

 Those looking for more conventional cruises tailor-made for tourists, with sightseeing and activities on offer, should consider a cruise from Bergen to Skjolden, all along Sognefjord, which is Norway's largest fjord and the longest navigable fjord in the world.
 Skjolden is the country's innermost cruise port and many of Norway's greatest attractions can be found along this spectacular route.